SamuelJayasingh/Disable-MicrosoftCortana/README.md

 # Disable Microsoft Cortana

 Cortana is included in Windows 10.
-(More information about Cortana: https://support.microsoft.com/en-us/help/17214/windows-10-what-is
+[More information about Cortana.] (https://support.microsoft.com/en-us/help/17214/windows-10-what-is)

 When creating a Windows 10 master image, you may want to disable it.
 You can disable Cortana using PowerShell with a registry key: